How Herbs Can Help with Pain Relief

 The compound in willow bark, salicylic acid, has been shown to provide clear analgesic effects when applied topically .

-Modern aspirin (acetylsalicylic acid) is slightly different from this molecule which makes it more useful as a blood thinner.
-White willow bark is not suitable as a blood thinner but maintains most of the analgesic effects of aspirin.
+Modern aspirin (acetylsalicylic acid) is slightly different from this molecule, making it more useful as a blood thinner.
+White willow bark is unsuitable as a blood thinner but maintains most of the analgesic effects of aspirin.

 22. Devil’s Claw